George Paxton (minister): Death and memorial

 George Paxton died in Edinburgh on 9 April 1837 and is buried in the "West Kirk" burial ground, generally now known as St Cuthbert’s Churchyard.
 The tall monument stands against the south-west wall.
 The stone is eroding and the lower text is now lost, but the whole memorial was transcribed in the early part of the 19th century and read:

 The Rev. GEORGE PAXTON D.D.
 Sanct.
 Theol.
 Prof. late senior minister of Infirmary Street Congregation of Original Seceders, author of "Scripture Illustrations" etc., died 9th April 1837 aged 75 years.

-His ardent and powerful mind was refined and polished by learning and liberal art; by vital religion were his manly virtues exalted into Christian graces.
-In the theological chair he taught and trained his pupils with wisdom, dignity and affection.
-In the pulpit preached a pure gospel in mellow strains of nervous eloquence, 'from house to house' counselled and comforted with a pastor's lowly assiduity; in all the walks of life, devoted to the service of his Master, taste and talents, decision and energy of character, descending into the vale of years with the firm peaceful aspect of faith and hope, he left a dying testimony to Scotland's solemn vows in behalf of religion and liberty; and bade adieu to the field of warfare, honoured in not putting off his armour till called to put on his crown.
+His education in the liberal arts shaped his intellectual development, and his religious convictions informed his personal conduct.
+In his academic role, he instructed students in theology.
+As a preacher, he delivered sermons rooted in evangelical doctrine, and as a pastor, he visited and supported members of his congregation.
+Throughout his life he was committed to religious service, and in his later years he left a statement affirming Scotland's commitments to religion and civil liberty, which he maintained until his death.